SimonS/tdee-plaything/packages/bdt-customisations/README.md

 ## Custom Post Types -> GraphQL

-- defines custom types for both Weight and Film Watches.
+- defines custom types for Weight, Film Watches, and Podcast Listens.
-  - Weight is pushed in by an IFTTT hook from Withings API
+  - an IFTTT hook pushes weight data in from Withings API
-  - Film watches are pulled in from letterboxd's RSS feed, before being furnished with some extra metadata using TMDB
+  - Pulls in Film watches are using letterboxd's RSS feed, before furnishing it with extra metadata using TMDB
+  - a Lambda function in bdt-cdk sends in the most recent podcast listens.
+The plugin downloads data about the podcast feed using its feed URL.

 An example film query might look like: